 We have a very efficient and fast protein extraction protocol for dilute protein samples, like conditioned cell medium.
 Please use serum-free cell media for such experiments.
 The extracted proteins are separated by SDS-PAGE and fractions (slices) are analyzed as described under Fractionation.
 Alternatively, we can offer a protein concentration approach based on functionalized disk membranes with the possibilit to fractionate peptides after digestion of proteins.

 PTM characterization: We offer phosphopeptide analysis with a validated protocol.
 Liquid phase samples are reduced, alkylated and digested.
-Phosphopeptides are enriched on titanium dioxide spheres.
-The enrichment protocol can be extended with several consecutive enrichment steps for in-depth phosphoproteomics.
-We can offer several data-dependent nanoLC-MS/MS acquisition modes using multistage HCD/CID activation (Fusion Lumos), ETD with/without HCD assistance (Fusion Lumos), or HCD (QExactive + Fusion Lumos).
+Phosphopeptides are enriched fully automatically with Fe-NTA cartridges on an Assay-Map BRAVO liquid handling station.
+The enrichment protocol can be extended using TiO2 spheres for in-depth phosphoproteomics, if wished for.
+We can offer several data-dependent nanoLC-MS/MS acquisition modes using multistage HCD/CID activation (Fusion Lumos), ETD with/without HCD assistance (Fusion Lumos), or HCD (timsTOF instruments).
 Our preferred mode is HCD [ref.
 Koch et al. PloS ONE 4: e4552].
 Of course, we can analyse any other (MS-friendly) post-translational modification and we operate open MS search algorithms for the identification of non-expected PTMs.
 Please enquire [e.g. ref.
 Greganova et al. PloS ONE 5: e9486].

 For molecular mass determination of intact proteins, we request a pure protein sample in a MS-compatible buffer like ammonium-acetate for static nano-ESI.
 In case of a more complex or contaminated sample, the intact mass determination is made by micro- or nano-flow LC-MS. The latest orbitrap technology allows measuring proteins with molecular weights exceeding 150 kDa.

-We can offer a variety of small-scale protein/peptide fractionation methods based on chromatographic principles, e.g. iso-electric focusing, ion-exchange, reversed phase and SDS-PAGE.
+We can offer a variety of small-scale protein/peptide fractionation methods based on chromatographic principles, e.g. iso-electric focusing, ion-exchange, reversed phase.